Rental Housing Licensing Program

 The City of Albert Lea has adopted the Albert Lea Minimum Housing Code to promote safe housing in rental property:

 The program goal is to be proactive in reducing life safety hazards in rental property.

 The ordinances benefit both landlords and tenants by providing an effective program to eliminate problems with rental property.
 The ordinances provide a tool for the City of Albert Lea to effectively resolve issues with rental property.

 If You Are a Landlord

 All rental property as defined in the ordinance needs to be licensed effective February 1, 2009.
 Applications for a license will be available at the Inspection Department, located at 221 East Clark Street (lower level) in the Albert Lea City Hall building (or download pdf file below).

 How the Program Works

-Rental property owners need to complete a Rental License Application and pay a license fee at the Fire and Inspection Department.
+Rental property owners need to complete a Rental License Application and pay a license fee at the Inspection Department.
 At that time you will schedule an appointment for your inspection.
 Albert Lea Fire Rescue personnel conduct the inspections and all follow-up inspections.
 If you are unable to make your inspection appointment, you must call the Inspection Department to cancel and reschedule.

 (Cancellations received 24 hours before the inspection will not be required to pay a reinspection fee when a new date is scheduled.)

-To schedule an inspection or to cancel an appointment you would call the Albert Lea Inspection Department at 507-377-4340.
+To schedule an inspection or to cancel an appointment please call the Cierra Maras at the Inspection Department at 507-377-4340.

 Hours: 8:00 a.m. to 4:30 p.m.
 Monday-Friday